Modern girl: Shōjo (girl) culture

+Early usage

+The term modern girl is generally attributed to first appearing in Japan in Kitazawa Chōgo's article entitled ‘‘The Emergence of the Modern Girl—A Letter to My Sister in Japan’’ (Modan gāru no hyōgen—Nihon no imōto ni okuru tegami), published in the April 1923 issue of Josei kaizō (Women’s Reform).
+Chōgo wrote about the modern girl in England in the August 1924 issue of Josei (Women), a popular women’s magazine.
+Kitazawa spent a number of years in England and attributed universal qualities to the English modern girl, which he believed would surface in a Japanese counterpart.

+"If I were pressed to answer whether or not the modern girl exists in any great number in Japan, I would have to hesitate before replying.
+But if I answered with a flat ‘no,’ I would also feel hesitant.
+Suffice it to say that quite a few girls in Japan possess the potential for being modern.
+There is little doubt in my mind that if the modern girl has not already appeared in Japanese society, she soon will".

-Jun'ichirō Tanizaki's 1924 novel Naomi is credited as creating the term "modern girl".
-The novel was such a hit that it caused considerable outrage among elders in Japan.
+Jun'ichirō Tanizaki's 1924 novel Naomi was such a hit that it caused considerable outrage among elders in Japan.
 However, younger women embraced the story and celebrated the values displayed by several of the main characters.
 The character became a feature of many silent films produced in Japan at the time by directors like Yasujirō Ozu.
 Actresses such as Tatsuta Shizue became known for their depiction of modern girls in contrast to the more traditional values depicted by other characters in films.

 The modern girl archetype was further bolstered by magazines such as The Housewife's Friend (主婦の友, Shufu no tomo), founded in 1917, and Woman (女性, Josei), founded in 1922; both magazines ran articles, fashion tips, and advice on the modern girl lifestyle, with Josei described as "the bible of the modern girl."

 Behavior

 The values of modern girls emphasised complete financial and emotional independence.
 Modern girls would work service industry-style jobs and live on their own, not dependent on their family.
 They smoked, watched movies, and hung out at the cafes; they were sexually liberated, choosing their own suitors.
 Many of them participated in casual sex.
 In a 1928 short story by Kataoka Teppei, a young typist dates three "modern boys" at the same time.
 She is described as decadent, hedonistic, and superficial.

 However, the ideals of modern girls were not considered to be politically-driven, nor did young women adopt modern girl values and behaviours as a direct form of protest.
 Instead, modern girls sought change via themselves, with consumerism the first and foremost consideration and driving factor.
 Modern girls constantly shopped at the new department stores and listened to jazz records.